jrlanglois/JRLCodingStandard/README.md

 A place describing my personal coding standard in detail... perhaps in more detail than most would care about!

+Note that the coding standard may be C/C++ biased, but I intend to have it generalised enough to apply to any C-like language.

 # Influences

 * [JUCE Coding Standard](https://www.juce.com/learn/coding-standards)